benjamin-shapiro/benjamin-shapiro.github.io/_pages/home.md

 >Growing up in the beautiful US Virgin Islands, an astrophotographer on a healthy diet of Isaac Asimov and Arthur C. Clarke, I spent my nights looking skyward.
 When my home was ravaged by not one, but two hurricanes of near-biblical proportions, I felt an obligation to join the battle for our planet’s future.
 I found my calling in space.

->Today, as a space economist and aerospace professional with a strong background in data-centric technical initiatives and team projects across academia, government, and National Security Space, I am enthusiastic about harnessing space to bring tangible benefits to life on Earth.
+>Today, as a space economist and aerospace professional with a strong background in data-centric technical initiatives and team projects across academia, government, and the commercial world, I am enthusiastic about harnessing space to bring tangible benefits to life on Earth.
 I am especially passionate about deploying downstream space-derived data in tandem with finance to support climate, energy, national security, and space sustainability initiatives.

 >Make yourself at home and stay a while -- enjoy!

 ## I'm currently working on

-* Open Source Satellite Imagery Counterintelligence Tool
 * Aeromate: Your Personal Wind Tunnel
 * Global extension of [Barcelona's Cool Walks Application](https://cool.bcnregional.com/ 'Barcelona Cool Walks App') (pedestrian thermal comfort routing) using Streetview imagery-derived 3D representations of urban environments